Virtual-Universe/Virtual-Universe-Release/addon-modules/README.md

 To install, there are two ways to install, auto-installation, or manual compilation

 ## Automated
-1. Start Universe.exe or Universe.Server.exe
+1. Start Planet.exe or Universe.Server.exe
 2. Type 'compile module <path to the build.am of the module that you want>' into the console and it will install the module for you and tell you how to use or configure it.

 ## Manual Compilation and installation: